CarolCupas/carolcupaswebsite/_drafts/sin-precendentes.md

 Young people are familiarized to use technology to entertain ourselves however many of the old people have problems seeing well, their pulse trembles and spend hours in front of a screen is difficult for them.
 A few days ago, I could to speak with my grandma by video call, it was a blessing having to my cousin to help her to do the call because my grandma doesn't have a smartphone, she prefers the classic phone with keys.

+Stay isolated for many days has been hard also for me.
+I really want to go to the beach, hear the sea sound, and feel the breeze.
+Somehow, I think nothing will be the same, we'll a bit skeptical greeting, meeting or bathing in the pool with others.

 Las personas jóvenes estamos acostumbrados a utilizar tecnología para entretenernos en nuestro día a día pero a muchos ancianos se les dificulta ver, les tiembla el pulso y les cuesta pasar horas frente a una pantalla.
 Hace unos días, pude conversar con mi abuela por videollamada, es una bendición que mi prima la ayudara para poder hacerlo porque mi abuela no tiene un _smatphone_, prefiere un teléfono con botones para pulsar los números.

 Permanecer aislados por tantos días, ha sido difícil hasta para mí y tengo muchas ganas de salir a una playa, oír el sonido del mar y sentir la brisa.
 Creo que de cierto modo ya nada volverá a ser igual, seremos un poco escépticos al saludar, al reunirnos e incluso bañarse en una piscina o playa con extraños.